Real data for Data and AI enthusiasts.

 Track characteristics (average speed, straights, slow corners) cross-referenced with each driver's strengths.

 DNF rate per team.
-Red Bull: 2 DNFs in 4 GPs (Hadjar in AUS and MIA) β 10% penalty on win probability.
+Red Bull: 3 DNFs in 5 GPs (Hadjar in AUS and MIA, Verstappen CHN) β 8% penalty on win probability.

 Historical SC frequency per circuit.
-Miami: ~65%.
-Canada: ~72% β highest on the calendar.
+Monaco: ~85% β highest on the calendar.

 Estimated ERS deployment per race.
 Antonelli: 94% efficiency vs. grid average of 81%.